 Am I eligible?

-And you must meet the student finance criteria.
-To receive the scholarship you must also have secured a place on an eligible non-salaried languages teacher training scheme in England for the 2017/18 academic year by September 2017.
+- have secured a place on an eligible non-salaried languages teacher training scheme in England for the 2017/18 academic year by September 2017.
 But you can apply for the scholarship at the same time as applying for an eligible course.
-If you are unsure about your eligibility for the scholarship your chosen teacher training provider will be able to advise you.
+If you are unsure about your eligibility for the scholarship, your chosen teacher-training provider will be able to advise you.

 How do I apply?

 You can apply directly to us for a scholarship alongside your application to secure a training place at your preferred school or university.
-The closing date is 31 July 2017, please apply early to avoid disappointment.
+We will announce the deadline for 2018 entry here.

 If you are not awarded a scholarship, you could still access a bursary – you can find out about the funding and training options available and how to apply for teacher training on the Department for Education's Get Into Teaching website.